-The North Carolina Conference Media Center offers these books, DVDs, and online resources for your churches to use in their engagement with the work of anti-racism.
+The North Carolina Conference Media Center recommends these books, DVDs, and online resources for your churches to use in their engagement with the work of anti-racism.
 Anyone involved with a United Methodist Church in the North Carolina Conference can borrow these resources through the mail, free of charge.

 What We Believe